Rupert García

-Rupert García (born in 1941 in San Joaquin Valley of French Camp, California) is an American Chicano visual artist and professor.
+Rupert García (born in 1941), is an American Chicano visual artist, and educator.
 He is known as a painter, pastellist, and screen printer.
-In the 1960s, as a leader, he led a movement against 'Yankee' culture through the production and use of posters, and screen prints.
+In the 1960s, he led a Chicano movement against 'Yankee' culture through the production and use of posters and screen prints.
+He worked in collaboration with many Chicanx artists at different printing and art studios in the Los Angeles area, and made many activist works in support of the Chicano movement.
 In 1970, he co-founded the Galería de la Raza in San Francisco.

-Biography
+He is a professor emeritus of art at San Jose State University since 2011.

+Early life and education

-Rupert García was born in 1941 in French Camp, an agricultural town.
-He growing up in the nearby city of Stockton.
+Rupert García was born in 1941 in French Camp, an agricultural town in the San Joaquin Valley.
+He grew up in the nearby city of Stockton, California.
+García was raised mostly by his mother and grandmothers, and from them learned different styles and mediums of art and creativity.

-Education

-García studied painting at a junior college, and enrolled at San Francisco State College (now San Francisco State University) for pop-art.
+García studied painting at a junior college, and enrolled at San Francisco State College (now San Francisco State University) to study pop art.
 He graduated from with a BFA degree in painting in 1968.
 During his study in San Francisco State College, he joined the anti-war movement and participated in the 1968 student strike organized by the Third World Liberation Front.
-In 1981, he has received an MFA degree in printmaking, an MA degree in art history and a PhD in art education from the University of California, Berkeley.
+Through joining this movement, García also gained experience in printmaking, and began to incorporate it into his practice of pop and activist art.
+In 1981, he received an MFA degree in printmaking, an MA degree in art history, and a PhD in art education from the University of California, Berkeley.

-Career
+Career and key works

 García served in the United States Air Force during the Vietnam War, participating in Operation Rolling Thunder.
 During his study in San Francisco State College, he joined the anti-war movement and participated in the 1968 student strike organized by the Third World Liberation Front.
-He stopped painting until the mid-70s, instead creating political posters denouncing violence against Latinos and Blacks in the United States.
+García's involvement in this movement introduced him to screen printing and print making, and the prints produced were sold in order to bail out other activists that were arrested during the protests.
 In 1968, he decided to stop painting and made political posters condemning violence against Latinos, blacks and other minorities in the United States.
-In 1988, he taught in San Jose State University, School of Art and Art History department and retired in 2010.
-Since 2011 to present, he is the Professor Emeritus of Art, in San Jose State University.
-In 2011, he exhibited at the de Young museum.
-His work is in the collection of the Smithsonian American Art Museum, and the Achenbach Foundation for Graphic Arts.
+He stopped painting until the mid-1970s, instead creating political posters denouncing violence against Latinos and Blacks in the United States.